Site last updated 30/11/2019

 Yes, dear reader, it's a Facebook link...
 Planet Mellotron's finally decided to enter the modern world (in a manner of speaking).
 Please feel free to carry on e-mailing, but the page is there for, er, whatever it's for.

-I'm receiving more and more review requests from artists (or, more likely, their management/record companies) who clearly haven't actually looked at the site.
+I'm receiving more and more review requests from artists (or, as often or not, their management/record companies) who clearly haven't actually looked at the site.

-Planet Mellotron only reviews albums containing Mellotron, or reasonable facsimiles thereof, as becomes blindingly obvious after an even cursory glance at the reviews section.
+Planet Mellotron only reviews albums containing Mellotron, as becomes blindingly obvious after an even cursory glance at the reviews section.

 Thank you in advance.